zees-dev/robot-challenge/a-restful/README.md

     - /task/{id}
     - 204 (no content), 404 (command sequence with taskId not found)

-- [ ] Challenge SSE (server-sent-events) which sends -> taskId, status, robot final state
-  - Write up design/architecture doc (SSE, HTTP/2, browser support)

 - [ ] OpenAPI compliant spec
   - Have a look at Twirp, GRPC-gateway
   - Have a look at Go Kit - the transport should a decoupled part of the architecture

 - [ ] Testing
-  - [ ] Implement unit tests for functionality
+  - [x] Implement unit tests for functionality
-  - [ ] Implement integrations tests for API
+  - [x] Implement integrations tests for API
-  - [ ] Implement test coverage
+  - [x] Implement test coverage
+  - [ ] Check for race conditions

+- [ ] Challenge SSE (server-sent-events) which sends -> taskId, status, robot final state
+  - Write up design/architecture doc (SSE, HTTP/2, browser support)

 - [ ] Challenge
   - Implement minimal frontend or console UI to view state of a warehouse